albertllousas/kata-mars-rover/README.md

 ##Usage

-It is an API of rover, take a look on the test to see how it looks
+It is an API of rover, take a look on the test to see how it looks.

+### IDE
+Given it is an earlier version of crystal, IDEs as idea are not supporting it well yet.
+I would recommend using [atom.io](https://atom.io/) with crystal packages.

 ### run tests
 ```crystal